jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 			prev_left->right = pt;
 		prev_left = pt;

-		// Set the top side of the current point as a pointer to the nearest point from the top pt->top = prev_top;
+		// [2] Set the top side of the current point pt->top = prev_top;

-		// If the previous point does exist, set its bottom side as a pointer to the current point if (prev_top)
+		// [3] If the previous point does exist, set its bottom side as a pointer to the current point if (prev_top)
 			prev_top->bottom = pt;

-		// Finally, set the pointer *prev_top as a reference to the next point of the preceding row
+		// [4] Set *prev_top as a reference to the next point of the preceding row
-		// During the next iteration, this point will effectively be the nearest point from the top if (prev_top)
+		// During the next iteration,
+		if (prev_top)
 			prev_top = prev_top->right;
 	}
 }
 ```

-During the first sequence of iteration, until the character '\n' is encountered, *prev_top is NULL so that
+During the first sequence of iteration until the first '\n' is encountered, *prev_top is NULL [1] so that the top side of the current *pt [2] remains as NULL and does represent the top borderline of the map.
+Before entering the next sequence of iterations, *prev_top saves a reference to the first point of the current row by rewinding the doubly linked list *pt [5] and saving its reference [6].
+Then, *pt and *prev_top can be linked together [2 & 3].
+Finally, *prev_top must get a reference to the next point of the preceding row [4] so that *pt (current row) and *prev_top (preceding row) effectively match together with both *top and *bottom sides.